shachyjr/w3schools-clone/README.md

 # w3schools-clone
-Clone of w3schools.com home page using HTML, CSS, and Bootstrap v4 with Mobile First Design
+Clone of w3schools.com home page using HTML, CSS, and Bootstrap v4 with Mobile First Design.
+Mobile First Design and general responsiveness is achieved through Bootstrap's built in classes for floating, aligning, and flex box display for different screen sizes (xs, sm, md, lg, xl), which Bootstrap handles through media queries.

 ****Recently updated to implement Bootstrap v4 with Mobile First Design****